genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/07_calculated-data.md

 ## Conclusion
 We just added a derived field.
-To see it in action, follow the steps on the next page that will show you how to glue the consolidator and view together.
+To see it in action, follow the steps on the next page, which will show you how to glue the Consolidator and view together.

 You can use the [positions app tutorial repo](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/server/jvm/positions-app-tutorial-config/src/main/resources/cfg) as a reference point for the view.
-Note that this repo is a complete application and may not reflect the changes made in this page.
+Note that this repo is a complete application and might not reflect the changes made in this page.